buildbot/buildbot/master/docs/developer/cls-remotecommands.rst

     .. py:method:: useLogDelayed(logfileName, activateCallback, closeWhenFinished=False)

         :param logfileName: the name of the logfile, as given to the worker.
-                            This is ``stdio`` for standard streams.
+                            This is ``stdio`` for standard streams
         :param activateCallback: callback for when the log is added; see below
-        :param closeWhenFinished: if true, call :meth:`~buildbot.process.log.Log.finish` when the command is finished.
+        :param closeWhenFinished: if true, call :meth:`~buildbot.process.log.Log.finish` when the command is finished

         Similar to :meth:`useLog`, but the logfile is only actually added when an update arrives for it.
         The callback, ``activateCallback``, will be called with the :class:`~buildbot.process.remotecommand.RemoteCommand` instance when the first update for the log is delivered.